Scripture Study Workshop 1 - Kamma (Karma) - Our Actions in life

 UNIBUDS Weekly Activity

-UNIBUDS DAILY Meditation
+UNIBUDS WEEKLY Meditation

 What are the benefits of meditation?
 Meditation helps to relax and settle our minds from our busy daily life.
 It also allows us to bring awareness to the present moment and to focus on the tasks at hand.